munchy-net/mnemonic-otp/README.md

 # mnemonic-otp

-A tiny, dependency-free TypeScript library for generating human-memorable patterned One-Time Passwords (OTPs).
+A tiny, dependency‑free TypeScript library for generating human‑memorable patterned One‑Time Passwords (OTPs).

 ## Features

-- **Cryptographically Secure**: Uses Node.js `crypto.randomInt()` as required by NIST SP 800-90A/90B
+- **Cryptographically Secure**: Uses Node.js `crypto.randomInt()` as required by NIST SP 800‑90A/90B (or pluggable RNG)
 - **Human-Memorable**: Generates codes with memorable patterns like `1B001B`, `AAA999`, `A1B2A1`
 - **Configurable Length**: Support for templates of any length (4, 6, 8+ characters)
 - **NIST Compliant**: ≥20-bit effective entropy out-of-the-box (SP 800-63B compliant)